robfatland/nexus/data/api.md

     - I recollected that on logging in to the VM using the VSCode TERMINAL (i.e. VSCode Server working as expected)...
         - ...it can't hurt to run `sudo apt update; sudo apt upgrade`
     - I recollected that VSCode Server is my IDE for creating an Azure Function App (actually two)
+    - Anyway now I have a VM that I can log in to  from VSCode Server

+One thing we always say is "Make an Image of the VM".
+I go looking for this but am unable to find it... so that means this time around let's make an Image; and then Terminate the VM and rejuvenate it again.
+I did find a Stopped VM associated with GeoSmart that does not have an entry in the `config` found in `.ssh`.
+So I'll try starting it up and see what is there...

 ### Where the narrative continues after the intermezzo